Here you learn ...

 In principle, residence permits that allow employment are only valid for one employer.
 If an employer is listed in the residence permit, residence permit or work visa, employment may only be carried out for this employer.
 Self-employment is also not permitted.

-In order to change employers, you usually need approval from the immigration authorities.
+In order to change employers, you usually need the approval of the immigration authorities .
 This must be applied for at the relevant immigration authorities.
 The only exception to this rule at the moment is changing employers with the EU Blue Card.

 5.1 Changing employers with the EU Blue Card

 Since the reform of the EU Blue Card on November 18, 2023, a new feature is that the immigration authorities can theoretically prohibit a change of employer in the first 12 months of holding the EU Blue Card, but no longer have to agree to a change of employer.
-So while it was previously fundamentally forbidden to change jobs until the immigration authorities gave permission (permission reservation), the legislature has now turned this around and generally allowed a change of job until the immigration authorities prohibit it (prohibition reservation).
+While it was previously fundamentally forbidden to change jobs until the immigration authorities gave permission ( permission reservation ), the legislature has now turned this around and generally allowed a change of job until the immigration authorities prohibit it ( prohibition reservation ).
 As a result, with regard to a change of job for the holder of an EU Blue Card, it can be stated that since the reform, the immigration authorities only have to be informed.
-This can be done in any conceivable way (e.g. online contact form, email, post), as there is no specific form for this.
+This can be done in any conceivable way (e.g. online contact form, e-mail, post), as there is no specific form for this.
 The immigration authorities can then prohibit the change of employer, but as long as they do not actively do so, the change of employer is permitted.
 It should be noted, however, that these regulations only apply to the EU Blue Card and that in order to change employers with the EU Blue Card, the requirements of the EU Blue Card (salary threshold and qualification level) must continue to be met.

 5.4 Where and how do I apply for a change of employer?